Skip to content

 [1] https://platform.openai.com/docs/api-reference/responses

-OpenAILMInvoker(model_name, api_key=None, model_kwargs=None, default_hyperparameters=None, tools=None, response_schema=None, output_analytics=False, retry_config=None, reasoning_effort=None, reasoning_summary=None, code_interpreter=False, web_search=False, bind_tools_params=None, with_structured_output_params=None)
+OpenAILMInvoker(model_name, api_key=None, base_url=OPENAI_DEFAULT_URL, model_kwargs=None, default_hyperparameters=None, tools=None, response_schema=None, output_analytics=False, retry_config=None, reasoning_effort=None, reasoning_summary=None, image_generation=False, mcp_servers=None, code_interpreter=False, web_search=False, simplify_events=False)

 Bases: BaseLMInvoker